-Example 3: A survey is conducted of 38 young adults whose parents are classified either as wealthy, middle class or poor to determine whether they will graduate from university or not The results are summarized in the table on the left of Figure 5 (only the first 13 of 38 rows of data are shown).
-Based on the data collected is the person’s level of schooling independent of their parents’ wealth?
+Example 3: A survey is conducted of 38 young adults whose parents are classified either as wealthy, middle class or poor to determine whether they will graduate from university or not The results are summarized in the table on the left side of Figure 5 (only the first 13 of 38 rows of data are shown).
+Based on the data collected is a person’s level of schooling independent of their parents’ wealth?

 Figure 5 – Data and chi-square tests for Example 3

 Once again enter Ctrl-m and select the Chi-square data analysis tool.
 When the dialog box shown in Figure 3 appears, insert A3:B41 into the Input Range, click on the Standard format radio button and press the OK button.